fmunozse/spring-retry-example/README.md

-"# spring-retry-example"
+# spring-retry-example

-Very basic example to have to play with spring-retry to play with retriable.
+Very basic example  to play with spring-retry to play with retriable.

 The goal of test is:
 * To have a REST endpoint that call a method in a @Service.
 This method represent a call to external system